 What happens after I report an item that a professional mover stole from me?

 The process of reporting something that a mover has stolen is practically the same as reporting anything else as stolen.
 You’ll likely need to file a police report and then have law enforcement investigate the moving company itself.
 This takes a long time and is why you should do all you can to make sure your professional movers won’t steal from you.

 The Final Word: Professional Movers Only Steal if You Let Them

-It is very true that professional movers very rarely steal, but why leave that to chance when there are precautionary steps to take?
+It is very true that professional long distance movers very rarely steal, but why leave that to chance when there are precautionary steps to take?

 While letting your movers know what is important and what is important by marking your boxes or using different tape on your boxes sounds counterproductive, it will show movers that you know what they might steal.
 This will reduce their incentive to steal.

 A movers’ incentive to steal will practically vanish if you have taken the time to create a full index of every last thing that they have come across.